The city of Morganton and its surrounding area in Burke County is known as “Nature’s Playground.”

 The hang glider harnesses felt very secure and was also REALLY comfortable.

 I appreciated that our instructor prioritized our safety that day even though I so was bummed that we didn’t get to go!

-*If you are in town for a few days you might want to schedule your flight for your first day so that you can reschedule another day during your visit if the weather doesn’t cooperate on your first try.
+*If you are in town for a few days, I would recommend scheduling your flight for your first day.
+That way you can reschedule for another day during your visit if the weather doesn’t cooperate on your first try.

 The gorgeous mountain views from the ground of the airport really help you visualize how incredible the views are for the flyers from over 1500+ feet up in the sky.

 During our tour, I also learned that both the hang glider and the tow plane each have an emergency parachute.